nancopeland/old-portfolio-site/_posts/2019-01-13-slate-podcasts.markdown

 1. Should the shows on the landing page be structured alphabetically or by section?
 2. Do users understand how to use the "How to Listen" section on the show page?

-**For the first question**, I tested a mock with all the "featured shows" alphabetically vs. grouped by section.
+**For the first question**, I tested a mock with all the "featured shows" listed alphabetically vs. grouped by section.

 <div class="img-flex-wrapper">
 	<div class="img-flex-50">